treoa/midjourney_augmentation/README.md

 ### Step 6: Swap Faces and Crop them

-We will now iterate over all folders in the `overall` directory and swap all faces in each folder with the first face in that folder, and crop the faces.
+Iterate over all folders in the `overall` directory and swap all faces in each folder with the first face in that folder, and crop the faces.

 ```python
 from glob import glob